GILT: An LLM-Free, Tuning-Free Graph Foundational Model for In-Context Learning: Related Work

-\textbf{Graph Prompting} Another dominant technique is graph prompting, which leverages the universal importance of topology by introducing learnable structural components that steer a pre-trained model's reasoning across diverse tasks.
-This paradigm has largely shifted from costly full fine-tuning towards more parameter-efficient graph prompting for task adaptation.
+\textbf{Graph Prompting} Another dominant technique is graph prompting, which introduces learnable structural components that steer a pre-trained model's reasoning across diverse tasks.
 Following an initial large-scale pre-training phase, the GNN's weights are frozen.
-Adaptation is then achieved by introducing and tuning small, learnable prompts that steer the model's behavior for new tasks \citep{gppt,graphprompt,all_in_one,gft2,prog,gcope,riemanngfm,fug,samgpt,relief,mdpgnn,csgnn}.
+Adaptation is then achieved by introducing and tuning small, learnable prompts that adapt the model's behavior for new tasks \citep{gppt,graphprompt,all_in_one,gft2,prog,gcope,riemanngfm,fug,samgpt,relief,mdpgnn,csgnn,dagprompt,mdgfm,graphlora,bridge}.
 For instance, the GCOPE \citep{gcope} framework extends a prompt-like mechanism to the pre-training stage, using learnable coordinators as virtual nodes to align different graph datasets.
-The more recent RiemannGFM \citep{riemanngfm} introduces a novel geometric perspective, pre-training a model on a universal ``structural vocabulary'' of trees and cycles, which is then adapted to new tasks through prompt tuning.
+RiemannGFM \citep{riemanngfm} introduces a novel geometric perspective, pre-training a model on a universal ``structural vocabulary'' of trees and cycles, which is then adapted to new tasks through prompt tuning.
 While parameter-efficient, these methods' adaptation process still hinges on \textbf{gradient-based updates for each new graph}.